Energy House Laboratories. Shaping the future of energy.

 Through commercial and grant funded research, Energy House Laboratories helps businesses understand how effective their products and services are in lowering consumers’ carbon footprint and reducing energy bills.

-Professor Will Swan and Dr. Richard Fitton, MRICS are the Energy House Laboratories management team.
+Professor Will Swan and Professor Richard Fitton, MRICS are the Energy House Laboratories management team.

 Salford Energy House